Prior to his recital at the Harrogate International Festivals’ Sunday Series on April 30, 2017

 The Telegraph described your stage persona as being ‘the perfect embodiment of the pale and interesting aesthete’ – and being ‘otherworldly in demeanour’ is this a fair description?

-It is certainly an image that can sound a bit ambitious, but in the end I don't feel it is too far away from myself.
+It is certainly an image that can sound a bit ambitious, but in the end, I don't feel it is too far away from myself.
 The important thing is to keep always at least one foot on the ground!

 You’re playing an all Chopin programme in Harrogate, can you tell us a little about the programme and why you chose Chopin?

-Chopin has been always a traveling companion for me.
+Chopin has been always a travelling companion for me.
 I challenge myself with his music with a certain awe.
 Sometimes I'm not completely sure of owning the experience to deal with this repertoire... but at the same time I feel that, even in planning my recitals throughout the year, it becomes an almost inevitable necessity - almost as if I want to measure what point of the journey of my artistic maturity has been reached.
 The programme I chose for Harrogate offers a multifaceted vision of the forms that Chopin uses, spacing from the massive corpus of the four Ballades to the Nocturnes, the Scherzos, the Polonaise... and maybe a few more surprises.

 What would you say to convince audiences, who may not normally go to a classical concert, to come and give your concert a try?